-I was in my favourite coffee shop the other day and was doing a bit of people-watching (a favourite past-time of mine) and I was really surprised to see how many people were just sitting staring at a screen, whether that be their phone or tablet.
+While I was sitting in my neighbourhood coffee shop the other day, doing a bit of people-watching, I was surprised to see how many people were staring at their phones.

 And I couldn’t help but to wonder: How much time do we spend outside?
 Have these devices made us hostages of the indoors?

-We all know that being stuck inside for all hours of the day can’t be good for us, especially when we are young.
+We all know that being stuck inside for all hours of the day can’t be good, especially when we are young.
 And a new study proves just that.

 Published in The New England Journal of Medicine, a recent study has shown that growing up in a traditional rural environment greatly reduces the risk of developing asthma and allergies.